wejdanturki7/WM-Hotel/README.md

 ### Sort hotel by city
--Here we see Doha hotels.
+-Here we see Doha hotels./
 <img width="276" alt="This is a home page" src="wm_hotel/assets/Screens_for_Readme/Screen4.PNG">

 ### Search in hotel by name